davemo88/dots-wallet/README.md

 {"status":"success","data":654,"message":null}
 ```
 ### Add Item to Wallet
 `POST /wallet/:wallet_id`.
-Similary to above, the request body may be one of two versions:
+As above, the request body may be one of two versions:
 * `{"V1Body": item_id}`
 * `{"V2Body": [item_id, item_name] }`